 The western bumble bee, Bombus occidentalis, is an uncommon visitor in Boulder.
 This one was spotted foraging on black berry flowers in the Shakespeare Garden at CU-Boulder.
 This species is thought to be in decline in parts of its range so it's a welcomed sight just outside the Museum of Natural History!

 This summer I'm working with Boulder County Parks and Open Space to document native bees along riparian areas impacted by the 2013 flood.
 One of our goals is to identify important floral resources for bees.
-Nearly three years post-flood, it's especially interesting to see how both the floral communities and the bees are returning to some of the most heavily impacted areas.
-We're working with Alex Morphew, an undergraduate honors student at the University of Colorado to document patterns of native bee performance across agricultural regions of eastern Colorado.
-Above are some of the beautiful images we're capturing of the intricate cells constructed by female bees (and a wasp) that both highlight the complexity and beauty of these remarkable animals.
+Nearly three years post-flood, it's especially interesting to see how both the floral communities and the bees are returning to some of the most heavily impacted areas. |

 Adrian CarperHere's a few thoughts, observations, and just cool entomological things to share.
 Enjoy!